cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

 At first we check if our parent (which is our search context) is also affected by stale reference.
 If so we perform `RegenerateElement` method on parent.
-This creates recursion and we are able to restore reference to the root element (no matter how many parents are on the relation chain).
+This creates recursion call and we are able to restore references to the root element (no matter how many parents are in the relation chain).
 After we retrieve reference to the parent we also need to find fresh version of current element using new parent and memorized locator.
-If any exception occures during searching current element that means the element truly disappear and the StaleReferenceException was indicator of the true problem.
+If any exception occures during searching for current element that means the element truly disappear and the StaleReferenceException was indicator of the true problem.
 The last missing part is the method that detect if element has stale reference.

 ```cs